bevyengine/bevy_editor_prototypes/crates/bevy_editor_settings/README.md

 - Default settings

 ## User settings
 User settings are settings that are specific to the user.
-They are stored in the porject at the top level in `user.toml` these will be moved when the editor is a standalone application
+They are stored in the project at the top level in `user.toml` these will be moved when the editor is a standalone application

 ## Workspace settings